Lassolas/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are focused on understanding and theorize the process of perception, from the psycophysical laws of human perception to the emergence of perceptual concepts in naïve artificial agents.
+More precisely in my recent research, which is anchored in the context of developmental robotics, the agents are considered as naive.

 interests:
 - Artificial Intelligence